nes-lab/shepherd/software/shepherd-calibration/README.md

 shepherd-cal profile --help
 ```

-It is currently possible to
+It is currently possible to:

 - calibrate the shepherd cape
 - read and write calibration to the shepherd cape